garrint/Activesync-Device-report/README.md

 EXO_MobileDevice_Inventory.ps1

   Created by: Austin McCollum 2/11/2018 austinmc@microsoft.com
-  Updated by: Garrin Thompson 3/2/2018 garrint@microsoft.com *** "Borrowed" a few quality-of-life functions from Start-RobustCloudCommand.ps1
+  Updated by: Garrin Thompson 9/10/2018 garrint@microsoft.com (ver 2.3)
+  *** "Borrowed" a few quality-of-life functions from Start-RobustCloudCommand.ps1

  This script enumerates all devices in Office 365 and reports on many properties of the